OxCGRT/covid-policy-scratchpad/differentiated vaccination policies/differentiated_interpretation_guide.md

 - For each indicator, we record the most stringent policy in place anywhere in the country/region/territory.
 - For indicators that could have differentiation based on vaccination status:
-  - If there are is no policy differentiation related to vaccination status, we just record one policy which applies to everyone
+  - If there is no policy differentiation related to vaccination status, we just record one policy which applies to everyone
   - If there are different policies for people based on vaccination status, we record:
       - ‘Non-vaccinated’ - the policy for people without a vaccination
       - ‘Vaccinated’- the policy for people with a vaccination